 Half of parents worry that tech undermines a child’s healthy development.

 Are you worried that your child is “addicted” to their smart phone or tablet?
 If so, you would not be alone.
-In a January, 2018 survey of 1,024 parents with children younger than 18, 47 percent of parents feel that their child is “addicted” to their mobile device.
+In a January 2018 survey of 1,024 parents with children younger than 18, 47 percent felt that their child was "addicted” to their mobile device.
 Interestingly, 32 percent of those parents said the same about themselves.

 Addiction to tech devices is more serious for children.
 Electronic screens are so alluring that it’s difficult for the child to turn to something else—thus, the child can easily become addicted to the screen.

 YouTube is a big factor in parents’ worries.
 Although YouTube offers parental controls, just 40 percent of parents surveyed take advantage of them.

 The latest worry for parents comes from Facebook, which recently launched “Messenger Kids,” the first app designed specifically for children.
 Around 100 child advocates and experts have urged Facebook to discontinue this app over concerns that it will "undermine children's healthy development."

 In a letter to Facebook CEO Mark Zuckerberg, these experts wrote: "Younger children are simply not ready to have social media accounts."
 Kids "are not old enough to navigate the complexities of online relationships, which often lead to misunderstandings and conflicts even among more mature users.
 They also do not have a fully developed understanding of privacy, including what's appropriate to share with others and who has access to their conversations, pictures, and videos."

 Facebook, however, has done the exact opposite of what the child advocates requested: It has made the Messenger Kids app more widely available.